mactub2004-debug/HealthScan/src/DESIGN_SYSTEM.md

-# HealthScan Design System
+# Picko Design System

 ## Overview
-HealthScan is a modern, minimalist food scanning mobile app with a focus on clean visuals, intuitive navigation, and health-conscious design.
+Picko is a modern, minimalist food scanning mobile app with a focus on clean visuals, intuitive navigation, and health-conscious design.

 ## Color Palette